-Sanctions may range from a verbal warning to one of the Schools' standard punishments (i.e. loss of free time), even ranging up to temporary or permanent exclusion, depending on the gravity of the offence and the pupil's record with reference to bullying.
+Sanctions may range from a verbal warning to one of the school's sanctions (i.e. PoR or IOU), even ranging up to temporary or permanent exclusion, depending on the gravity of the offence and the pupil's record with reference to bullying.